LucasTramonte/OpenFinanceAI/README.md

 - Computes similarity between generated and reference text using contextual embeddings from BERT.

 ### Flan-T5 Perplexity
 - Measures how well the generated text aligns with the expected output using the Flan-T5 model.
+The score is calculated as the inverse of perplexity (1 / perplexity)

 ### Numerical Accuracy
 - Specifically for tabular/chart questions, checks if numerical values in the generated response match the expected values within a **5% tolerance**.